-10 Dos and Don’ts to Stay Healthy During Pregnancy
+10 Pregnancy Dos and Don’ts for a Healthy Journey

-Here are a few things to do when pregnant, that you ought to definitely keep in mind and stick to.
+To ensure a healthy pregnancy, there are a few things to do when pregnant that you definitely ought to keep in mind and stick to.
+So, let’s get started with some essential pregnancy do’s!

 1. Maintain Optimal Water Consumption

-This might feel like the most obvious things to tell a mother but you will be surprised to know how often women end up being dehydrated during their pregnancy.
-8-10 full glasses of water on a daily basis is the norm and the same should be followed, irrespective of whether you’re at home or travelling.
-If your urine is dark yellow, it is a strong sign of lack of water.
-By drinking enough water, you are not only preventing dehydration but reducing the risks of contracting any infections of the urinary tract as well.
+Among the list of pregnancy dos and don’ts, maintaining hydration ranks at the top.
+Yes, this might feel like the most obvious thing to tell a mother, but you will be surprised to know how often women end up being dehydrated during their pregnancy.
+8-11 full glasses of water on a daily basis is the norm, and the same should be followed, irrespective of whether you’re at home or travelling (1).
+If your urine is dark yellow, it is a strong sign of a lack of water.
+By drinking enough water, you are not only preventing dehydration but also reducing the risks of contracting any infections of the urinary tract, and helping form the amniotic fluid for the baby.

 2. Make Folic Acid Mandatory in Your Diet

-You might be tired of hearing how important folate is in your baby’s development.
+You might be tired of hearing how important folic acid is in your baby’s development.
 Here’s repeating it one more time, simply because of its importance in your baby’s development.
 Preventing birth-related defects and behavioural disorders can be attained only when the neural and brain development of the baby proceeds without any hitches and gets the support it needs.
-Folic acid is absolutely necessary for it.
+Folic acid supplementation is absolutely necessary for it.
+Pregnant women are advised to take 400 mcg of folic acid throughout their pregnancy (2).

 3. Maintain a Good Balance Between Eating and Exercising

 Pregnant women can be easily tempted to let themselves go and gorge on every type of food to satisfy their cravings.
 But this can easily end up in added kilos to your body, making you unfit and causing trouble when delivering the baby.
-Yes, your diet needs to be nutritive and filling for you and the baby and some cravings can be satisfied.
-But that should be complemented with enough exercise that is not strenuous but also stimulates your metabolism, keeping you healthy, wealthy and wise.
+Yes, your diet needs to be nutritious with foods such as fresh, colourful fruit and vegetables, lean meat, pasteurised cheese, pulses, and whole grains, to supply you with enough energy and nutrition for the baby’s optimal development.
+But that should be complemented with low to moderate exercise that is not strenuous but also stimulates your metabolism, keeping you healthy, wealthy and wise (3).

 4. Perform Kegel Exercises